 The rise in temperatures and the lack of water put 75% of Mongolia’s land at risk of desertification and threaten to end the nomadic way of life of 35% of the population of Mongolia.

-Human-induced climate changed is responsible for the displacement of populations around the world and the destruction of their culture, and it will continue to do so until we act accordingly to stop this devastating phenomenon.
+Human-induced climate change is responsible for the displacement of populations around the world and the destruction of their culture, and it will continue to do so until we act accordingly to stop this devastating phenomenon.